FedericoRessi/pythoncourse/docs/getting_started.md

 replacing <my-branch-name> with your Intel user ID.
 For example I would use fressi for "Federico Ressi".

 ## Step 7: create a pull request

+Make your first change by editing your student details on file STUDENT.md

 Enters on Bitbucket [course page](https://bitbucket.org/intelshannonpythoncourse/python-course-1604) and [create a new pull request](https://bitbucket.org/intelshannonpythoncourse/python-course-1604/pull-requests/new).